top of page

 Pianist

-Landstedt began studying piano with his mother at age five.
-He graduated summa cum laude with his Bachelor of Music degree and Second Major in German from the University of New Mexico, where he studied under Falko Steinbach and was the collaborative pianist for the UNM Wind Symphony and UNM Symphony Orchestra.
-He has made additional studies at the Hochschule für Musik Würzburg in Germany, where he studied under Markus Bellheim and Silke-Thora Matthies, as well as the Manhattan School of Music, where he studied under Arkady Aronov.
-In 2020 he graduated with his Master of Music degree at the University of British Columbia, where he was as a student of Mark Anderson.
-Landstedt is now pursuing his DMA degree at UBC as a recipient of the university’s premier Four Year Doctoral Fellowship.
+Gabriel Landstedt’s musical journey began in Los Lunas, New Mexico, where he began studying piano with his mother at age five.
+By age fourteen, he was accepted to the studio of Falko Steinbach at the University of New Mexico, where he was awarded the Presidential Scholarship and the Theodore Presser Award.
+Landstedt graduated summa cum laude with a Bachelor of Music degree and Second Major in German, where his German Honors thesis earned him the Excellence in German Studies Book Award.
+His bachelor’s studies included a year abroad at the Hochschule für Musik Würzburg in Germany, where he studied under Markus Bellheim and Silke-Thora Matthies.
+Landstedt pursued further studies at the Manhattan School of Music under Arkady Aronov and completed his Master of Music degree at UBC under Mark Anderson.
+He is pursuing his Doctor of Musical Arts degree at UBC as a recipient of the university’s premier Four Year Fellowship.

-Gabriel & Allison were married August 2023!
+Gabriel & Allison were married in 2023.

 bottom of page